 Looking up at the painted ceilings of Lepakshi temple, and slowly walking through the mandapa one is awestruck at the rich details – the fine outlines, the subtle colours, the beautiful eyes, the curves of the hands, the ornate designs on garments, jewelry and head-gear.
 But in order to truly appreciate these details, we must recall the motive of Indian painting as presented earlier.

 The Indian artist used everything at his disposal including his technique, skill and materials, to express through his art that deeper motive of art — to express the truth of the essence of the form, the likeness of the soul to itself.
-He was trying to reproduce not the exact likeness of any form – human, animal, or any object, but the subtle embodiment which is the basis of the physical embodiment, the purer and finer subtle body of an object which is the very expression of its own essential
+He was trying to reproduce not the exact likeness of any form – human, animal, or any object, but the subtle embodiment which is the basis of the physical embodiment, the purer and finer subtle body of an object which is the very expression of its own essential nature.

 And how did he achieve this, particularly when painting the human form?
 We see plenty of evidence of this at Lepakshi.